 This collection of documents recounts the exemplary lives, deaths, miracles, and other deeds of saints of the Roman Catholic Church, as well as major historical moments in their subsequent veneration, providing a principal source for research into the societies and cultures of early Christian and Medieval Europe.
 These texts were published over a period of 300 (1643 to 1940) years by the Société des Bollandistes.

-A database focusing on the history of the United States and Canada, providing access to scholarly articles, book reviews, and dissertations on various historical topics and periods.
+A database focusing on the history of the U.S. and Canada, providing access to scholarly articles, book reviews, & dissertations on various historical topics and periods.
+Effective May 13, EBSCO databases will debut new features and an updated design.
+Learn more.

 This index of scholarly literature on United States and Canadian history and culture covers prehistoric times to the present.
 The database includes citations for journal articles, book and media reviews, and dissertations.
 Subject areas covered include history, anthropology, art, cultural studies, genealogy, literature & folklore, popular culture, sociology, women's and gender studies, geography, political science, and more.
 This is the electronic continuation of the print index "America: History and Life," published by ABC-CLIO.